ChadwickCSP/LearningUnity/README.md

 Your completed Challenge is due at this time.
 All code that you would like to count toward your evaluation should be part of a `tag` on in your repository called `milestone-3`.
 This can be created by running `git tag milestone-3`.
-The date of this tag creation will be used to determine when your work was submitted.
+Then push your tag to your repository by running `git push -u origin milestone-2`.
+The date of this tag creation will be used to determine when your work was submitted. submitted.

 ## Grading